You can earn money driving for ride-share companies. But exactly how much can you make?

 Things to consider

-Ride-sharing is a new business.
-It is experiencing fast growth and intense competition.
+Ride-sharing is a new, and rapidly growing business.
 But can you make a full-time living?
 The jury is still out.
 Lots of drivers love the income — supplemental income, anyway — the flexibility and independence the work provides.
 Other drivers complain they are hardly covering their costs.

 If you’re considering this line of work, keep in mind that: